telpirion/telpirion_com/content/games/snake/snake.md

 ## How to play

++ Press ENTER to start the game.
 + Use the up, down, left, and right arrow keys to move your snake.
-+ If your snake goes off the screen, your game is over.
++ If your snake runs into itself
 + To restart the game, refresh your browser.

 ## Known bugs

 + There is no restart or pause feature.
 As mentioned above, you must refresh your browser to restart the game.
++ The snake can go off the canvas and yet still be "alive."
+Refresh the browser if you have lost your snake.

 [cssi]: https://blog.google/inside-google/life-at-google/googles-computer-science-summer/
 [p5js]: https://p5js.org/